HelloChatterbox/dev_documentation/docs/mycroft-technologies/mimic-overview/README.md

 ## Installing Mimic

-_NOTE: If you are installing a Mycroft build for Linux or Picroft, Mimic will be installed as part of the installation dependencies - you don't need to build it separately.
+_NOTE: If you are installing a Chatterbox build for Linux or Picroft, Mimic will be installed as part of the installation dependencies - you don't need to build it separately.
 Follow the instructions below if you want to build Mimic as a standalone component._

 Currently, Mimic runs on Linux \(ARM & Intel architectures\), Mac OSX, and Windows.
 It has been untested on Android, and we have plans to make it available on iOS.